elastic/e2e-testing/e2e/README.md

 We are using Godog + Cucumber to implement the tests, where we create connections to the `Given`, `When`, `Then`, `And`, etc. in a well-known file structure.

-As an example, the Golang implementation of the `./_suites/metricbeat/features/metricbeat.feature` is located under the [metricbeat_test.go](./_suites/metricbeat/metricbeat_test.go) file.
+As an example, the Go implementation of the `./_suites/metricbeat/features/metricbeat.feature` is located under the [metricbeat_test.go](./_suites/metricbeat/metricbeat_test.go) file.

 Each module will define its own file for specificacions, adding specific feature context functions that will allow filtering the execution, if needed.